royerlab/napari-chatgpt/README.md

 coding mistakes, performing follow-up analysis, and controlling the napari viewer?
 The answer appears to be yes.

-The preprint can be downloaded here: [10.5281/zenodo.8240289](https://zenodo.org/records/8240289)
+The preprint can be downloaded here: [10.5281/zenodo.10828225](https://doi.org/10.5281/zenodo.10828225)

 #### In this video, I ask Omega to segment an image using the [SLIC](https://www.iro.umontreal.ca/~mignotte/IFT6150/Articles/SLIC_Superpixels.pdf) algorithm.
 It makes a first attempt using the implementation in scikit-image but fails because of an inexistent 'multichannel' parameter.
 Realizing that, Omega tries again, and this time succeeds:

 https://user-images.githubusercontent.com/1870994/235768559-ca8bfa84-21f5-47b6-b2bd-7fcc07cedd92.mp4

-#### After loading in napari a sample 3D image of cell nuclei, I ask Omega to segment the nuclei using the Otsu method.
-My first request was very vague, so it just segmented foreground versus background.
+#### After loading a sample 3D image of cell nuclei in napari, I asked Omega to segment the nuclei using the Otsu method.
+My first request was vague, so it just segmented foreground versus background.
 I then ask to segment the foreground into distinct segments for each connected component.
 Omega does a rookie mistake by forgetting to 'import np'.
 No problem; it notices, tries again, and succeeds:

 https://user-images.githubusercontent.com/1870994/235769990-a281a118-1369-47aa-834a-b491f706bd48.mp4